-It is important to take into account visually impaired users when including data visualizations.
-Consider accompanying visuals with a data table as another alternative for users who rely on screen readers.
-It is also important to take into account color choices for color-blind users.
+Consider visually impaired users when including data visualizations.
+Consider accompanying visuals with a data table as an alternative for users who rely on screen readers.
+Also consider color choices for color-blind users.

 Every image that is not decorative must include

-alt attribute; otherwise the screen reader will read the whole image url if the
+attribute; otherwise the screen reader will read the whole image URL if the

 alt is left out.